kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson3_Using_Column_and_Table_Aliases.md

     e.FirstName AS FirstName,
     e.LastName AS LastName,
     e.WorkEmail AS email_address,
-    d.DepartmentName AS department,
+    d.DepartmentName AS DepartmentName,
-    e.Title AS job_title,
+    e.JobTitle AS job_title,
     e.BaseSalary AS annual_salary,
     FORMAT(e.HireDate, 'yyyy-MM-dd') AS hire_date,
     CASE WHEN e.IsActive = 1 THEN 'Y' ELSE 'N' END AS is_active